Translate

 “Stay with us.”

 The bark shifted around her fingers, and from within the tree, shapes began to emerge—faces, pale and ghostly, pressing against the wood from the inside.
 Their eyes were hollow, their mouths stretched wide in silent screams.
-She recognized them.
-People she had seen in town, long gone.
+She recognised them.
+People she had seen in the town, long gone.

 “You belong here.”